OpenCV Installation

 If this Windows machine runs clients or designers, installation is complete for them.
 Restart all local clients and/or designers for them to recognize the changes and activate OpenCV scripting support.
 The following step may be omitted if the machine will not be a gateway.

 For a gateway, the Ignition Service must be restarted for it to recognize the changes to the system Path.
+In some situations, a system reboot may be required.
 Defer that until after changing the service user account (the next step).

 The simplest way to enable networking is to create a normal local Windows user account, grant it full access to the Ignition install folder hierarchy, and set the service to log in with this account.
 Automation Professionals recommends the user name Ignition, though any account name will work.
 The precise steps to follow vary by Windows version.